 One of the more common ways to find masala chai flavour in the US and UK is the chai tea latte - a milky drink with a mixed spice base.
 I like to think of these chai tea flavoured marshmallows as chai tea lattes in marshmallow form!

-Key Ingredient - Strong Brewed Chai Tea
+Making the Key Ingredient - Strong Brewed Chai Tea

 The key ingredient to these chai tea flavoured marshmallows is the chai tea!